MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

 Note the following for both COSA and APN database.

-- Changes provided by the OEM will take precedence over the default COSA/APN database included in Windows.
+- Changes provided by the OEM will take precedence over the default COSA database included in Windows.

 - The **Country/Region** and the **Operator** entries in the spreadsheet are used to determine whether this is an update to an existing APN or a request for a new APN.
 If the **Country/Region** and the **Operator** fields match content that already exists in the APN database, the entries will be deleted and replaced with the entries that you list in your spreadsheet.